 3. at risk of having no education or economic opportunity,

 4. at risk of disease, even death by preventable disease,

 6. at risk of being conscripted as child soldiers,

 7. at risk of being conscripted for child labor.

 While the American foster system has its flaws, children in foster care don’t face those horrors.
 Children in foster care have access to medical care, Medicaid, court reviews, and oversight from agencies.
 Granted, they may be at a higher risk for other problems and the lack of a life-long family connection, but some adoptive families are drawn to children with greater needs in developing countries.

-Another reason that adoptive families may pursue international adoption is because they have a personal connection to that country.
+Another reason that adoptive families may pursue international adoption is that they have a personal connection to that country.
 An individual may have been internationally adopted and desires to also adopt from his or her birth country.
 Or maybe a person’s ancestry traces back to that particular country, and he or she then wants to adopt a child who shares that heritage.
 A connection to a certain country can be formed for a variety of reasons: friends adopted from that country, acquainted with international adult or child adoptees, or trips to visit that country.
 However the connection is created, it can be a powerful motivator for one to pursue adoption from that country.